-- All minimum green design requirements as specified in the Standards for Architectural Planning and Construction Section 14.00 Green Criteria, including submission of the Utility Release Form prior to closing; and - All applicable Federal and State accessibility laws and / or as specified in the Standards for Architectural Planning and Construction Section 8.00 Accessibility Standards; and - All Project amenities as specified in the Standards for Architectural Planning and Construction Section 7.00 Design and Planning and a minimum of five (5) additional amenities selected from the list below. - ° Secured bicycle parking (minimum of eight (8) slots per twenty five (25) units) - ^o Exercise / fitness center with at least one (1) machines per fifteen (15) units - ° Two (2) picnic tables and one (1) grill for every twenty-five (25) units - ° An equipped sports court (volleyball, tennis, basketball, etc.) for every 100 units - ° Computer room equipped with one (1) computer for every ten (10) units - Garden plots / designated community garden area with a minimum of 15 square feet per unit - ° Upgraded landscaping, including one tree planted on-site for every ten units - ° 100% native and adaptive plantings/landscaping - ° Energy Star-rated dishwasher in every unit - ° Microwave oven in every unit - Energy Star-rated ceiling fan with switched light fixture in every living room and bedroom - ° Screen doors for every unit - ° Porch / patio / balcony for each unit - ° Storage space is 25% greater than the minimum requirement - ° Residential units are 15% larger than the minimum requirement - ° On-site car sharing - ° Trash disposal chutes - Library / reading room - ° Hair salon - ° Health and wellness center
+All Project amenities as specified in the Standards for Architectural Planning and Construction Section 7.00 - Design and Planning and a minimum of five (5) additional amenities selected from the list below.

+- Secured bicycle parking (minimum of eight (8) slots per twenty five (25) units) - Exercise / fitness center with at least one (1) machines per fifteen (15) units - Two (2) picnic tables and one (1) grill for every twenty-five (25) units - An equipped sports court (volleyball, tennis, basketball, etc.) for every 100 units

+- Computer room equipped with one (1) computer for every ten (10) units

+- Garden plots / designated community garden area with a minimum of 15 square feet per unit

+- Upgraded landscaping, including one tree planted on-site for every ten units.
+The landscaping must adhere to Section 14.2 of the Standards for Architectural Planning and Construction 100% native and adaptive plantings/landscaping

+- Energy Star-rated dishwasher in every unit

+- Microwave oven in every unit

+- Energy Star-rated ceiling fan with switched light fixture in every living room and hedroom

+- Screen doors on all exterior doors

+- Porch / patio / balcony for each unit

+- Storage space is 25% greater than the minimum requirement

+- Residential units are 15% larger than the minimum requirement

+- On-site car sharing

+- Trash disposal chutes

+- Library / reading room

+- Hair salon

+- Health and wellness center

+- Kitchen pantry in every kitchen

+- Security camera at all entrances

+- Washer and dryer in every unit

+- Non-smoking units